turingschool/curriculum/source/topics/auth/fundamental_authentication.markdown

 When you're done with this session you should:

-* Be able to explain the concepts authentication, password/secret, hash function, digest, rainbow table, and salt
+* Be able to explain the following concepts: authentication, password/secret, hash function, digest, rainbow table, and salt
 * Understand why we use hashing and store digests rather than passwords
 * Have experimented with the BCrypt library to generate salts and digests